PGM-Lab/InferPy/docs/notes/getting30s.rst

 30 seconds to InferPy
 --------------------------

-The core data structures of InferPy is a **probabilistic model**, defined as a set of **random variables** with a conditional dependency structure.
+The core data structure of InferPy is a **probabilistic model**, defined as a set of **random variables** with a conditional independence structure.
 A **random variable** is an object parameterized by a set of tensors.